-OpenSUSE Tumbleweed is not in the Microsoft Store but official images are published for WSL.
-A couple extra steps are required though because the .appx file it is bundled is self-signed by OBS, the Open Build Service.
+openSUSE Tumbleweed is not in the Microsoft Store but official images are published for WSL.
+A couple extra steps are required though because the .appx file requires installation of the openSUSE CA certificate.
 It is not too hard though, so lets give it a go.

 Download the .appx file: